An Iconic Parisian Neighbourhood

-The most famous landmark and one of the main reasons why you must see in Montmartre is the unmissable huge white cathedral situated high on top of the hill called the Basilica of Sacré-Cœur.
+The most famous landmark and one of the main reasons why you must see Montmartre is the unmissable huge white cathedral situated high on top of Montmartre Hill called the Basilica of Sacré-Cœur.
 Otherwise known as the Church of the Sacred Heart.
 What a location for a church!
 It is quite an imposing structure that some say resembles a huge wedding cake.
 The dome is over 200 metres high.
 It is the 2nd highest point in Paris.
 You may be interested to learn that the Montmartre Basilica is the 2nd most visited church in Paris after the Notre Dame Cathedral.

-Opposite the church you have the panoramic view of Paris from which you can spot the famous landmarks, such as the Eiffel Tower.
-Obviously a great place for tourists, like myself, to take photos and selfies.
-For most people, it’s the first stop when they arrive here.
+Opposite the Montmartre Basilica you have a fabulous panoramic view of Paris from which you can spot the famous landmarks, such as the Eiffel Tower.
+Obviously this is a great place for tourists to take photos and selfies.
+For most people, it’s the first stop when they arrive here in Montmartre.

 The city is renowned now-a-days also for street artists, making a living painting and drawing, with their easels set up ready to create a masterpiece for you to buy, such as a portrait of yourself or a landscape of the area.
 It is a huge new creative art movement here, one of the fastest growing in the world, riding on the back of the artists of old.

 We saw many street entertainers which are fun to watch – singers, musicians and other performers – whilst wandering around the town.

 Have a look at these incredibly steep steps!
 There are similar ones everywhere.
 You really can’t avoid climbing hills here.
-The steep streets and lots of steps will definitely improve your fitness while touring around; a definite bonus.
+The steep streets and numerous stairways everywhere will definitely improve your fitness while touring around.

-Tip: Be kind to your feet and wear walking shoes.
+Tip: Be kind to your feet and wear comfortable walking shoes.

 The amazing views do make the effort of the steep climbs very worthwhile.
 But for easy access up the highest part of the main hill you can take the Funiculaire, if you prefer.